uecode/qpush-bundle/README.md

 ####Cleaning Up the Queue

-Once all other Event Listeners have been invoked on a `MessageEvent`, the QPush Bundle will automatically attempt to remove the Message from your Queue.
+Once all other Event Listeners have been invoked on a `MessageEvent`, the QPush Bundle will automatically attempt to remove the Message from your Queue for you.

 If an error or exception is thrown, or event propagation is stopped earlier in the chain, the Message will not be removed automatically and may be picked up by other workers.